 Church of the Holy Spirit, Wooden Orthodox church in Potylicz, Ukraine.

-The Church of the Holy Spirit is a fully wooden Orthodox church with an octagonal tower and onion-shaped cupolas.
-The walls are made from horizontally stacked logs joined using traditional carpentry methods.
+The Church of the Holy Spirit is a wooden Orthodox church in Potylych, western Ukraine, and part of the UNESCO World Heritage Site dedicated to Carpathian wooden churches.
+It has an octagonal tower and onion-shaped cupolas, with walls built from horizontally stacked logs joined using traditional carpentry.

-The interior holds icons and religious objects created by local craftspeople, showing what mattered to the communities who worshipped here.
-These handmade pieces tell stories about the faith and skill of people from the Carpathian region.
+The interior holds icons and religious objects made by local craftspeople, reflecting the faith of the communities who worshipped here.
+These handmade pieces show the skill and devotion of people from the Carpathian region.

 The community of curious travelers